dweagle/komanager/README.md

     vertical_align: top           # Vertical alignment (e.g., top, bottom, etc.).
     horizontal_offset: 0          # Horizontal offset in pixels.
     vertical_offset: 38           # Vertical offset in pixels.
+    use_backdrop: true            # Turns off backdrop behind show status.
+Set to false if you use don't need a dark gradient behind your status.
     back_width: 475               # Width of the overlay background.
     back_height: 55               # Height of the overlay background.
     back_radius: 30               # Corner radius for rounded backgrounds.